E-commerce

 User testing

-Showcase: catalog, search, navigation, and product pages
+Showcase: catalog, search, navigation and product pages

-Variants and options
+Variants and variations

 Rich content

-SEO and listings
+SEO and lists

 Tags, internal linking, pagination: listing features influence discoverability: see e-commerce SEO.